See something we could improve on this page? Give website feedback.

 26.08.060 Registration Suspension and Termination.

 If any registrant refuses or neglects to comply with the requirements of this Title or a related regulation (all regulations pertaining to building construction, remodeling or alteration are related regulations) within 30 calendar days after the Bureau has sent the written correction notice, the Bureau may suspend or terminate the registration.
-In addition, the penalty provided for in this Title may be enforced, and all work shall be corrected and made to comply with the requirements of this Title.
-A new registration shall not be issued or suspension lifted until all violations cited have been corrected.
+In addition, the penalty provided for in this Title may be enforced, and all work must be corrected and made to comply with the requirements of this Title.
+A new registration will not be issued or suspension lifted until all violations cited have been corrected.

 26.08.070 Appeal of Suspension or Termination Order.